Dictionary » Adjective Words » Conceited – Meaning, Definition, Synonyms and Antonyms

 Conceited – Meaning, Definition, Synonyms and Antonyms

-The word Conceited (Adjective) refers to someone who has an excessively high opinion of themselves, often displaying arrogance or vanity.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Conceited correctly in sentences.
+The word Conceited (adjective) describes someone who has an excessively high opinion of themselves, often showing arrogance or vanity.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences for how to use Conceited correctly.

 Conceited Explained in Depth

-A complete and detailed guide to the word Conceited including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word Conceited, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Conceited